-This report has been prepared in compliance with the public disclosure requirements of the Insurance (Group Supervision) Rules 2011 of the Bermuda Monetary Authority.
+This report has been prepared in compliance with the public disclosure requirements of the Insurance (Group Supervision) Rules 2011 of the Bermuda Monetary Authority (the "BMA").
 In fulfillment of the public disclosure rules, this report contains information regarding Sompo International Holdings, Ltd. ("Sompo International") and its group of companies ("the Group").
-This report has been prepared on a group consolidated basis and thus the information provided is reflective and inclusive of all entities within the Group.
-In this report where indicated, information specific to Endurance Specialty Insurance Ltd. ("ESIL"), the Bermuda domiciled, Class 4, designated insurer of the Group has been provided to meet the disclosure requirements of the Bermuda Monetary Authority.
-All financial information reported is on the basis of United States generally accepted accounting principles except where noted.
-The amounts reported in tables are expressed in thousands of United States dollars, except for ratios, share and per share amounts.
+In line with our BMA reporting requirements for 2019, the financial information, consolidated financial results and financial position included in this report (inclusive of the enhanced capital requirement and minimum solvency margin) are those of Endurance Specialty Insurance Ltd. ("ESIL") and its subsidiaries on a consolidated basis.
+ESIL is the Bermuda domiciled, Class 4, designated insurer of the Group.
+All other information provided in this report for the Group refers to the entire group of companies of Sompo International.
+Refer to the Organizational Chart - Appendix A. All financial information reported is on the basis of International Financial Reporting Standards except where noted.
+The amounts reported in tables are expressed in millions of United States dollars, except for ratios, share and per share amounts.
 The amounts reported in text are expressed in millions of United States dollars.